maheshkunchala0717-sudo/Request_for_Quotations_project/README.md

 GET/POST /quatations/
 GET/PUT/DELETE /quatations/<id>/
 ```
-##Assumptions & Limitations
+## Assumptions & Limitations
--Buyers create RFQs and Suppliers submit quotations.
+- Buyers create RFQs and Suppliers submit quotations.
--Authentication is required for protected operations.
+- Authentication is required for protected operations.
--Email notifications and payment processing are not included.
+- Email notifications and payment processing are not included.
--The application is deployed on a free hosting plan.
+- The application is deployed on a free hosting plan.

-##Author
+## Author

-Mahesh Kunchala
+**Mahesh Kunchala**

 GitHub:
 https://github.com/maheshkunchala0717-sudo